stratosphereips/DoH-Research/README.md

 The NMAP NSE script can be found in the folder ```nmap-script```.
+The python script used for NMAP NSE result validation can be found in the folder ```validation-script```

 The authors of this work are:
 - Sebastián García, garciseb@fel.cvut.cz